 Tropical fruits are cultivated in very humid temperature zones.
 Many are also indigenous to specific regions.
 However, for several years there has been an increasing demand for tropical fruits in other parts of the world.
 Hence, many such as mangoes, pineapples, papaya and even some of the more exotic ones are no longer limited geographically.
 In fact, in 2010, developed countries made up approximately 80% of world import trade (FAO).

-Additionally, no two tropical fruits are the same; they all vary by taste, color, size and other characteristics.
-The following is a list of some of ones we all love, which by the way, you just may be able to find in your local farmers market.
+Additionally, no two tropical fruits are the same; they all vary by taste, color, size etc. Here is a list of some of ones we all love, which by the way, you just may be able to find in your local farmers market.

 Guava is native to Central America or Mexico and later spread to other tropical regions.
 This fruit is grown on a small tree referred to as the Myrtaceae.
 Guavas are rich in potassium and vitamin C. Some of the other nutrients they contain, include protein, fiber, magnesium, niacin and folate.

 Guavas are great for juicing, and for making jellies and jams.

 Sweetsop or sugar-apples originated in the West Indies and tropical American regions.
 This fruit comes from the Annonaceae tree family.
 Its main nutrients are potassium, calcium, magnesium, phosphorus, vitamin C and folate.

 Sweetsops make good ice cream.
 They are also great in fruit salads, as well as milky drinks like shakes and smoothies.